-Seiko has many watch lines at all price points, many of which don’t make it to Australia, and some which do, but only in a very limited form.
+Seiko has a plethora watch lines at all price points, many of which don’t make it to Australia, and some which do, but only in a very limited form.
 Launched in 2009, the Galante line/ sub-brand is, like their Spring Drive series, one of the brand’s upmarket lines and, in fact, uses Spring Drive movements as well as mechanical ones.
 Only sold at a limited number of retailers and Seiko boutiques, there is, in fact, a retailer in Sydney (Sydney Vintage Watches, in the Strand Arcade).

 The Galante watches are immediately recognisable from their very distinctive case design.
 There are four large mounting screws which connect the round case to a tonneau open case back; out of the ordinary, unexpected, and whether it works or not (especially the use of two shapes) is a very subjective assessment.
 Does it work for me?
 I don’t mind the quirkiness, and can admire the thought and skill that went into this, but I don’t know whether the novelty value would wear off quickly.